djo/query-context-aware-learning-to-rank/README.md

 # Query Context-Aware Sequential Ranking

-This repository provides the implementation and evaluation of the methods described in the paper Efficient and Effective Query Context-Aware Learning-to-Rank Model for Sequential Recommendation.
+Provides implementations and evaluations of a query context-aware learning-to-rank model for sequential recommendation.

 ## Folder structure